Ewelina-EN/faq-accordion-card/README.md

 ### Continued development

-In future project I want to focusing on optimize my CSS code.
+In future project I want to focus on optimize my CSS code.
 For me, it was an interesting experience to create a project without using JavaScript.

 ## Author